mapluisch/TripoSR-for-Unity/README.md

 I've made some of them `ReadOnly` within the Inspector, since you shouldn't really change those vars (e.g. model name, device to use).
 You can still change them within the script of course.

 ## Contributions
-Contributions are welcome!
-Feel free to open issues for bugs/features or submit pull requests.
+Contributions are welcome.
+Feel free to open issues for bugs/features (related to my Unity integration) or submit PRs.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for more information.

 ## Acknowledgments
-Special thanks to Stability AI and contributors of the TripoSR project.
+Special thanks to StabilityAI, TripoAI, and contributors of the TripoSR project.

-Please cite their work adequately in case you use it in your own projects:
+Please cite their work adequately in case you use it in your own publications:

 ```BibTeX
 @article{TripoSR2024,